srviest/SoloLa/README.rst

 ================================================================================

-SoloLa! is an automatic system for transforiming lead guitar audio signal in music recording into sheet music, which features automatic guitar expression style recognition.
+SoloLa! is an automatic system for transforming lead guitar audio signal in music recording into sheet music, which features automatic guitar expression style recognition.

 The system comprises of the following processing bloakcs: